the-turing-way/the-turing-way/governance/community-calls/20240712-community-forum.md

 * Value 3 resonates There is always enough time for the right work.
 There is a conversation in the room that only these people at this moment can have.
 Find it.
 * Don't make enough time for things that we value
-* Effort in mentoring can have a big pay off long term for the project - cultivating members is important as
+* Effort in mentoring can have a big pay off long term for the project - cultivating members is important
-*

 Group 3

 * Point 1 resonates, local effects can be strong
-* philosophy that "human is good in nature" vs "not good in nature" - echo chambers where people who come to the turing agree with it, but
+* philosophy that "human is good in nature" vs "not good in nature" - echo chambers where people who come to the turing agree with it
 * final point resonated too

 ## 🌼 Code of Conduct Discussion Notes

-*Please take any notes, leave comments and ask question below *
+*Please take any notes, leave comments and ask question below*

 **What does the code of conduct mean to you in this community space?**